Welcome to Brown! Congratulations on your acceptance to the Master of Science in Cybersecurity program!

 Preparing for Courses/What to Expect

-Reading material for your courses will be assigned in a variety of formats--every class will be different.
+Reading material for your courses will be assigned in a variety of formats -- every course will be different.
 Sometimes, you will have to purchase materials such as books.

 Each instructor executes their course differently.
-In some classes you will have the opportunity to join synchronous class sessions.
-Other classes might not offer this option.
-All classes will provide the materials you need to be successful in the course and to be supported in your learning in an asynchronous format, but the format and presentation will vary.
+The format and presentation may vary.
+In some courses, you will have the opportunity to join synchronous class sessions.
+Other courses might not offer this option.
+All courses will provide the materials you need to be successful in the course and to be supported in your learning.

 Sign in for more information